zemse/hardhat-tracer/README.md

 ## Installation

-We recommend developing Buidler plugins using yarn.
+We recommend developing Hardhat plugins using yarn.
 To start working on your project, just run

 ```bash